ShubhaPokharel/HashcodeAndCloneing-Process/README.md

-  ## Cloneing process
+  ## Cloning process

-  Thr process of creating exactly the duplicate object is called cloneing process.
-To make the cloneing process we need to implement cloneable interface.
+  Thr process of creating exactly the duplicate object is called cloning process.
+To make the cloning process we need to implement cloneable interface.

   The Cloneable interface is marker interface.